bsorrentino/bsorrentino/_draft/migrate-legacy-rmi-app-to-websocket.md

 ## Introduction

-Firstly there is one thing that I'd want to underline, that as "migrate" absolutely I don't mean "rewrite" so, if you are interest in such migration, this could be an interesting reading and probably you'd have a new hope to move a java legacy application a step toward its modernization.
+First of all there is one thing that I would like to emphasize for the reader, by "migrate" I absolutely do not mean "rewrite" so if you are interested in such "migration", this could be an interesting read and you could probably have a new hope to bring a legacy java application one step closer to its modernization.
-To give you a comprehensive view of the tasks and the implications behind such migration I'll present you a real use case that I've tackle in one of the my job
+To give you a comprehensive view of which tasks are needed  and the implications behind such migration I'll present you a real use case that I've tackle in one of the my works.

 ## Use case